 How to Improve Handwriting and Executive Function

 One way to work on the handwriting issues that we commonly see, along with the executive functioning struggles is to combine these.
-Using checklists, mind maps, and visual cues can help the child with executive functioning difficulties to “see” the big picture of what they need to accomplish.
+Using checklists, or by drawing mind maps, and using visual cues, the child with executive functioning difficulties to “see” the big picture of what they need to accomplish.

 The Impulse Control Journal does just that.
 It is a printable journal that kids (and teens or adults) can use to figure out what’s going on with attention, organization, planning, prioritization, and other mental skills.
 It can help them with areas like habits so they are able to accomplish the everyday tasks like planning out a chore or an assignment.